jondkoon/LostCities/Notes.md

 Expedition
 - Choose a suit that has at least a 21 point value
-- lay down the lowest card
+- lay down the lowest card that is eligible

 - If you have an existing expedition that takes precedence